205 W. Main Street, Kirkersville, Ohio 43033

 The proper size bag-out bag shall be provided for each access door.
 Each bag shall be 0.008" thick polyvinyl chloride plastic with an elastic retaining cord located at the mouth.
 Glove sleeves shall be incorporated into the bag to facilitate filter element removal.
 Each bag shall be provided with a nylon safety strap and a separate cinch strap.
 Each bag shall be individually tested and clearly marked with the bag stock number.

-With a full line of products and services, including carbon reactivation, Calgon Carbon makes it easy to go green!
+With a full line of products and services, including carbon reactivation, Continental Carbon makes it easy to go green!

-Calgon Carbon, the world’s leading supplier of activated carbon products and technologies, offers a complete range of services, each designed to make the job of selecting, installing and managing your treatment systems easier than ever.
-Calgon Carbon Field Service provides total on-site service and solutions support for all of your air, water and chemical process units.
+Continental Carbon offers a complete range of services, each designed to make the job of selecting, installing and managing your treatment systems easier than ever.
+Continental Carbon Field Service provides total on-site service and solutions support for all of your air, water and chemical process units.
 Our standard services include:

 • Filter Removal and Replacement